23 Different Types of Flies in South Carolina

 The coffin fly (Ephemera guttulata) is a type of fly that is native to South Carolina and the surrounding states.

-It is typically found in moist areas near rivers, streams, and other water sources.
+It is typically found near rivers, streams, and other water sources in moist areas.

-The coffin fly, the starter of our list of the types of flies in South Carolina, has a body length of about 15-20 millimeters and has reddish brown or black wings.
+The coffin fly, the first on our list of flies in South Carolina, has a body length of about 15-20 millimeters and reddish brown or black wings.

 Moving on, the upper side of the wing is generally darker than the lower side, and the head and thorax are also darker.